 Many FloodBreak flood gates have been designed using different materials to help architecturally integrate the flood hazard mitigation measures.

-Our flood gates can be covered with tile or other materials in high foot traffic areas, like our gates inside the Warriewood Mall in Australia.
-The wiper walls for one of the barriers was replaced and used the storfront window glass to provide a sealing surface yet allow shoppers an unobstructerd view of the store.
-Despite the gate’s existence, most mall vistors walk right over it without ever knowing it is there.
+Our flood gates can be covered with tile or other materials in high foot traffic areas, like our floodgates inside the Warriewood Mall in Australia.
+The wiper walls for one of the barriers were replaced and used the storefront window glass to provide a sealing surface while still allowing shoppers an unobstructed view of the store.
+Most mall visitors walk right over the gate without knowing it is there.

-This is how FloodBreak provides maximum flood protection without obstruction or impediment.
+This is one example of how FloodBreak provides maximum flood protection without obstruction or impediment.

 Contact FloodBreak